 Set Forillon as default location

-Clearing in the morning.
-Wind northwest 30 km/h gusting to 50.
-High minus 10.
+Clearing late in the morning.
+Wind becoming northwest 20 km/h in the morning.
+High minus 5.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.

 Tune in for weather: regional, national and international, coming your way from our team of meteorologists!